Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Proposed method

 \subsection{Evidential calibrated training loss function}

 Due to the imbalance of organ/tumor, our DEviS is first trained with cross-entropy loss function, which is defined as:

-where ${y_x^c}$ and $p_x^c$ are the label and predicted probability of the $m$-th sample for class $c$.
-Then, SL associates the Dirichlet distribution with the belief distribution under the framework of evidence theory for obtaining the probability of different classes and uncertainty of different voxels based on the evidence collected from backbone.
-Therefore, Eq.~\ref{E_13} can be further improved as follows:
+For simplicity, $ {\bf{y}}_x $ and $ {\bf{p}}_x $ denote the label and predicted probability matrix, respectively, of a random image sample $ x $.
+The subscript $x $ includes all pixel indices $ i $, $ j $, and $ k $, and the same meaning applies to the subscript $ x $ in subsequent equations.
+Then, SL associates the Dirichlet distribution with the belief distribution under the framework of evidence theory for obtaining the probability of different classes and uncertainty of different voxels based on the evidence collected from backbone.~Therefore, Eq.~\ref{E_13} can be further refined, resulting in the improved cross-entropy loss (ice) as follows: